 Medical Science, Ageing and Health - Master Programme

-The programme is organised as a framework, with a few compulsory courses in ageing and health and a number of electives.
+The programmed is organised as a framework, with a few compulsory courses and a number of electives.
 All courses include both classroom and online elements.
 The amount of classroom-based sessions varies from course to course ranging from a couple of sessions to weekly meetings.

 More information can be found at http://www.med.lu.se/english/study/master_s_programmes/master_s_programme_in_medical_science

-Degree in Nursing, Occupational Therapy or Physiotherapy equivalent to a Bachelor’s degree (180 credits including a degree project of 15 credits).
+Degree in Audiology, Nursing, Occupational Therapy, Speech- and Language Therapy, Physiotherapy, or Radiography equivalent to a Bachelor's degree (180 ECTS credits with 15 credits project work).English 6/English course B.

 English language requirements